How to Sign Up for Veterans Benefits: Quick and Easy Steps

 • Pick one up at a VA health care facility

-If someone else signs for you, include a copy of their Power of Attorney.
+If someone else signs for you, make sure to include a copy of their Power of Attorney.

 Mail the completed form to: